)>

 Examples

-Bootstrap alert is prepared for any length of text, as well as an optional close button.
-For a styling, use one of the required contextual classes (e.g., .alert-success).
-For inline dismissal, use the alerts JavaScript plugin.
+Bootstrap alerts can accommodate text of any length and feature an optional close button.
+To style an alert, apply one of the required contextual classes (e.g., .alert-success).
+For inline dismissal, utilize the alerts JavaScript plugin.

 html